darkmastermindz/darkmastermindz/README.md

 `aka @darkmastermindz (follow me on twitter) because that's the alias I picked back when I was a youngster.`

 `Okay... you got me...
-I don't really talk like that:`
+I don't really talk like that -`

 I'm actually only twenty-something, but I started and fell in love with programming when I was 5 years old and have been a polyglot programmer ever since.
 Some of my favorite programming languages include Python, R, C++, C#, SwiftLang, Kotlin, Java, Bash, and Typescript. :)